mehrdadrafiei/notion-to-anki/README.md

-# AI Flashcard Generator
+# AI Notion2Anki

-A FastAPI-based web application that automatically generates flashcards from Notion pages with optional AI-powered summarization using Groq and Mistral AI.
+A FastAPI-based web application that automatically generates flashcards from Notion pages with optional AI-powered summarization using chatbots like Groq and Mistral AI.

 ## Features